1997 Central Texas tornado outbreak: Jarrell, Texas

-Due to the unusual southwestward motion of the thunderstorm that caused the tornado, the sequence of weather events experienced by those affected was in the opposite order of typical tornadic events: the tornado arrived first, followed by the hail, wind, and rain of the parent thunderstorm.
-Despite the violence of the tornado and the presence of its associated mesocyclone aloft, the thunderstorm did not exhibit a distinct hook echo on weather radar typically associated with such tornadoes.
-This may have also been caused by the unusual southwestward motion of the thunderstorm, resulting in the tornado's placement in an atypical position relative to the thunderstorm's motion.

 Non-tornadic effects

 In addition to the tornadoes, there were 12 reports of large hail in Central Texas received by the National Weather Service during the late afternoon and evening.
 The largest hail—measuring nearly 4 in in diameter—was recorded in Cedar Park in conjunction with the F3 tornado that hit the city.
 Damaging hail was also reported in Georgetown beginning at 3:55 p.m.
 Severe thunderstorms also generated damaging straight-line winds across the Hill Country and South-Central Texas.
 Much of these winds were associated with the eventual, non-tornadic line of storms that resulted from the coalescence of the day's earlier storms.
 Wind gusts ranging between 58–71 mph were recorded in Austin, with the peak 71 mph wind gust occurring at Robert Mueller Municipal Airport at 4:20 p.m.
 There were also unofficial reports of winds reaching as high as 90 mph to the west of Austin near Lake Travis.
 Kelly Air Force Base in San Antonio registered a gust of 122 mph at 8:03 p.m.
 Gusts reached 61 mph in Del Rio and overturned a plane at an airport near Seguin.
 The storms knocked out power to 60,000 electricity customers in Austin and as many as 21,000 electricity customers serviced by Texas Utilities.
 Telephone service for more than 3,000 residents in the Pedernales Valley was disrupted.
 The thunderstorms also produced heavy rain that triggered floods in Blanco, Gonzales, Karnes, and Travis counties.
 An official rainfall total of 1.44 in was documented in Austin, though 2.5 in of rain fell in nearby Round Rock.
 The rains caused Brushy Creek to flood beyond its banks as far east as Thorndale.
 One person drowned in floodwaters along Shoal Creek in Austin.
 Another person died in Cedar Park of cardiac arrest likely induced by storm-related stress.
 The Southwestern Insurance Information Service estimated that the totality of the storms' effects inflicted $25–40 million in insured losses; most insured claims originated from Cedar Park.